If you’ve discovered that your money has developed mold, then you’re going to want to take immediate action to prevent it from happening again.

 If you are storing money in the house or elsewhere, there are a number of things you can do to make sure it does not get moldy:-

-- Store it in a dry area such as cupboard or drawer
+- Store it in a dry area such as a cupboard or drawer

 - If your money becomes damp, thoroughly dry it before putting it into storage

-- Store money away from areas of your house that are susceptible to damp like basements, attics and your garage
+- Store money away from areas of your house that are susceptible to dampness like basements, attics and your garage

 - Consider purchasing a dehumidifier if your property suffers from damp